-A report of the Total Estimated Actual Expenditures for last year's actions may be found in the Annual Update Table.
-A report of the Estimated Actual Percentages of Improved Services for last year's actions may be found in the Contributing Actions Annual Update Table.
+A report of the Total Estimated Actual Percenta Table. ated Actual Expenditures f ges of Improved Services for last year's actions m for last year's actions m ay be found in the Annua ay be found in the Contr al Update Table.
+A report of the ibuting Actions Annual Update

-Goal # Description 3 All students, including all student groups, will have a safe and healthy environment to achieve social, emotional and academic success by improving school attendance rates and overall school climate.
+Goal # Description All students, including all student groups, will have a safe and healthy environment to achieve social, emotional and academic success by improving school attendance rates and overall school climate.